mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 make the weapon unwieldy and difficult to aim, and even at high Tech Levels they are prone to jam, imposing the Inaccurate (-1) and Hazardous (-1) traits.
-They also impose DM-6 during a Quickdraw; a fixed drum maga- zine, as used in some shotguns and grenade launchers, does not suffer from this problem but must be manually
+They also impose DM-6 during a Quickdraw; a fixed drum maga-zine, as used in some shotguns and grenade launchers, does not suffer from this problem but must be manually

 reloaded in place.
 Drum magazines cost five times as